-The PolarFire SoC MSS Configurator provides a graphical user interface that allows embedded software engineers to quickly define the MSS startup state.
+The PolarFire SoC MSS Configurator provides a graphical user interface that allows embedded software engineers to define the MSS startup state quickly.
 It exports an XML file that is consumed by the embedded software flow that converts the XML into initialization constructs.
 Additionally, the tool outputs a CXZ file for inclusion into your Libero design flow.
-The CXZ file contains information about metadata and port needed by the FPGA designer to complete the connectivity between the MSS and the FPGA fabric.
+The CXZ file contains information about metadata and port needed by the FPGA designer to complete the MSS and FPGA fabric connectivity.